pydatadelhi/blog/_posts/2018-06-17-announcing psf.md

 ---
 layout: post
-title:  'Announcing Python Software Foundation as our Platinum Sponsor'
+title:  'Announcing Python Software Foundation as our Gold Sponsor'
-date:   2017-07-30
+date:   2018-06-17
 categories: python pydata conference
-permalink: /announcing-psf17/
+permalink: /announcing-psf/
 ---

-We are happy to announce [**Python Software Foundation**](https://www.python.org/psf/) as the Platinum sponsor for PyData Delhi 2017.
+We are happy to announce [**Python Software Foundation**](https://www.python.org/psf/) as the Gold sponsor for PyData Delhi 2018.
 <br>

 <center>